 In the telecommunication field, Neo4j, by its own account, is used by leading telecommunication companies, including Telenor.

-On its online self-service management portal, Telenor manages subscriptions and user access to its business mobile subscription.
+Telenor manages subscriptions and user access to its business mobile subscription via its online self-service management portal.

-But due to a large number of users and users’ expectation of real-time response from Telenor’s online system, they found that their SQL queries were not performing well enough and were not up to the mark.
-To tackle this, the company used Neo4j to serve the large database.
+However, due to the large number of users and their expectations for real-time responses from Telenor's online system, they found that their SQL queries were not performing sufficiently.
+To tackle this, the company used Neo4j to serve the extensive database.

-In the end, Telenor set its database for both corporate and residential customers due to the high speed of Neo4j and ease of to access the data and its maintenance.
+In the end, Telenor set up its database for both corporate and residential customers because of Neo4j's high speed and ease of data access and maintenance.

 Governance:

-Due to the huge amount of data, any government body needs the tool to find data connections between different databases across different departments which helps in solving problems like preventing crime, improving fiscal responsibility, and providing transparency in its workings.
+Given the sheer volume of data, any government body needs a tool to identify data connections across databases and departments, helping solve problems such as preventing crime, improving fiscal responsibility, and providing transparency in its operations.

-For example, the US Army has used Neo4j for maintaining its equipment database due to the massive amount of equipment it has.
-Earlier they were using a mainframe-based system to manage the data, but due to increasing and changing data, it was becoming difficult to maintain the data.
+For example, the US Army has used Neo4j to maintain its equipment database due to the sheer volume of equipment it has.
+Earlier, they used a mainframe-based system to manage the data, but as data volumes increased and data types changed, maintaining it became difficult.

 References: